A Unified Framework for Fast Large-Scale Portfolio Optimization: Concluding Remarks

 \section{Concluding Remarks}

-The paper proposes a unified framework for portfolio optimization using quadratic programming.
-Our framework includes several different classical portfolio optimization objective functions, portfolio constraints, and regularizations which are often employed in practice.
-It is suitable for rapid backtesting of large-scale portfolio problems with high accuracy and computational speed.
+This study presents a unified framework for portfolio optimization using quadratic programming.
+This framework integrates various conventional objectives for portfolio optimization, constraints, and regularizations frequently adopted in practice.
+As a result, it is exceptionally suited for rapid backtesting of extensive portfolio scenarios, ensuring both accuracy and computational speed.

-The proposed framework is used to evaluate the IPCA factor model introduced in \citet{KELLY2019501} in the high dimensional portfolio problem of maximum Sharpe ratio portfolio with long-short constraints, and with/without regularization.
-We show that the portfolio performance of that model under long-short constraints can be significantly improved by considering a regularized portfolio optimization problem.
-As a result of the proposed portfolio wights regularization, the IPCA portfolio is much better than the (non-)linear shrinkage covariance matrix estimators.

-In future research, it would be interesting to review other portfolio problems from our general framework and the impact of different constraints on the portfolio performance of different covariance matrix estimators.
-Furthermore, it is important to explore which asset-specific factors in the IPCA model are essential for the returns predictability and portfolio performance.
-In general, sparsifying the factors should improve the model's signal-to-noise ratio.
-One can also achieve it by introducing sparse PCA extensions of the IPCA model.
+Employing this framework, we introduce a novel maximum Sharpe ratio portfolio problem, incorporating new types of regularizations on the norms of portfolio weights or their linear transformations.
+We demonstrate that, within the framework of recent tree-based and PCA-based factor models, our proposed regularization and optimization framework yield systematically enhanced returns, diminished drawdowns, reduced volatilities, and elevated Sharpe ratios for the optimal portfolios.
+Among the models assessed, the IPCA factor model detailed in \citet{KELLY2019501} emerges as the superior performer, especially when utilizing the proposed regularization.